nelsonfigueroa/nelson.cloud/content/posts/2024-04-10-ruby-arrays-cheatsheet.md

 # => [1, 2]
 ```

-Delete all instances of an element by passing in that element to `.delete()`.
+Delete all instances of an element by passing in that element to `delete()`.
 This method returns the removed element and modifies the array in-place:

 ```ruby
 arr = [1, 2, 3, 3, 3]